Spencer-png/Gamesense/README.md

 ## For injector!

-Compile in release x86, launch injector with admin rights
+launch Visual studio with admin rights, Compile in release x86

 ## Thanks @kitiroo for the help in getting me the gamesense libs